-- A total breakdown of schedules in the film industry caused an environment of considerable uncertainty, with film shootings being postponed or even cancelled.
-With rental companies as key customers, ARRI needed a reliable platform to offer reassurance both to staff and clients.
+- The film industry's total breakdown of schedules caused considerable uncertainty, with film shootings being postponed or canceled.
+With rental companies as key customers, ARRI needed a reliable platform to reassure staff and clients.

 Choosing the Pexip gateway

-ARRI, like so many other organizations during these times, is moving to a hybrid workforce, with some employees in office conference rooms and some at home.
-Pexip’s one-touch join feature makes it possible to bring everyone together in an easy and flexible way.
-Pexip is also fully GDPR-compliant, which is important for ARRI as an EU-based company.
+ARRI, like many other organizations during these times, is moving to a hybrid workforce, with some employees in office conference rooms and some at home.
+Pexip's one-touch join feature makes it possible to bring everyone together.
+Pexip is also entirely GDPR-compliant, essential for ARRI as an EU-based company.

 Seamless integration, smooth implementation

-ARRI began with a trial environment set up by Pexip, and tested the service rigorously with intercontinental meetings across China, the United States, and Australia.
-The company tried out different scenarios, and found they needed very little support.
+ARRI began with a trial environment set up by Pexip and tested the service rigorously with intercontinental meetings across China, the United States, and Australia.
+The company tried different scenarios and found they needed very little support.

-“We asked everybody to test it, including the R&D department, our executives, our security officer, and our in-house software developers who work on our own camera systems,” says Steffen.
-All subsidiaries were asked to evaluate Pexip, with emphasis on audio and video quality as well as ease of use.
-The feedback that came back was all positive, so rollout was quick— "just like turning on a switch,” says Steffen.
+"We asked everybody to test it, including the R&D department, our executives, our security officer, and our in-house software developers who work on our camera systems," says Steffen.
+All subsidiaries were asked to evaluate Pexip, emphasizing audio and video quality and ease of use.
+The feedback was positive, so rollout was quick— "just like turning on a switch," says Steffen.